-- 1. The campus evaluator will collect all the necessary documentation needed from the Referral for FIE form (This is the same form used during the SST team referral process) and SCORE documentation. - 2.
-The campus evaluator will obtain consent from the parent and upload all signed documents by the parent into SuccessEd. - 3.
-Once the FIE has been completed in its entirety in SuccessEd, the evaluator will log the FIE in the Review Team spreadsheet to indicate that it is ready for review. - 4.
-The Evaluation Leadership Team will review the FIE to ensure the FIE includes the required components according to the district established FIE rubric.
-After the review process is complete, the evaluator will lock the evaluation in SuccessEd indicating it is final and complete. - 5.
+- 1. The campus evaluation specialist will collect all the necessary documentation needed from the Referral for FIE form (This is the same form used during the SST team referral process) and SCORE documentation. - 2.
+The campus evaluation specialist will obtain consent from the parent and upload all signed documents by the parent into Success Ed. - 3.
+Once the FIE has been completed in its entirety in Success Ed, the evaluator will log the FIE in the Review Team Google spreadsheet to indicate that it is ready for review. - 4.
+The evaluation review team will review the FIE to ensure the FIE includes the required components according to the district established FIE rubric.
+After the review process is complete, the evaluator will lock the evaluation in Success Ed indicating it is final and complete. - 5.
 If the review team is not in agreement with the findings, the review team will contact the evaluator to provide feedback and suggested corrections to ensure the FIE meets the district established rubric. - 6.
-When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed. - 7.
-A member from the Evaluation Leadership Team will review the edits to ensure the FIE includes the required components according to the district established FIE rubric. - 8.
-After the review process is complete, the campus evaluation specialist will lock the FIE and will share the results of the evaluation with the parent and campus and schedule the ARD.
+When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed.

+- 7. A member from the Evaluation Leadership Team will review the edits to ensure the FIE includes the required components according to the district established FIE rubric.
+After the review process is complete, the campus evaluation specialist will lock the FIE and will staff with the parent and campus and schedule the ARD. - 8.
+Once the evaluation is locked, the campus evaluation specialist will staff with the parent and campus and schedule the ARD. - 9.
+It is the evaluator's responsibility to review the FIE with the parent prior to the ARD.